 What is the purpose of gynaecomastia surgery?

-The purpose of gynaecomastia surgery is to remove excess breast tissue in men resulting from hormonal imbalances, thereby restoring a flatter and more contoured chest appearance.
+The purpose of gynaecomastia surgery is to remove excess breast tissue in men resulting from hormonal imbalances, thereby resulting in a flatter and more male chest appearance.

 What conditions can lead to gynaecomastia?